yatesm/CPSC870/README.md

 ## Contributing

 Please do not contribute to this project.
 This compiler was a pedagogical exercise in OO development for CPSC 870: Object-Oriented Development.
 It is not meant to be extended or contributed to, and is functionally a dead project.
 It is only here for demonstrable reasons.
+But feel free to fork it if you like what you see and would like to use the framework.

 ## Credits